National energy governance

 - retail markets that facilitate retail competition, allowing customers to purchase energy from a supplier of their choice

 - market operation and administration of the procedures for the energy markets

-- coordination of the the strategic development of the national electricity grid.
-In gas, it delivers strategic planning advice and forecasting to guide long-term investment and resource management.
+- coordination of the strategic development of the national electricity grid.
+In gas, it delivers strategic planning advice and forecasting to guide long-term investment and resource management

 - maintaining and improving power system security

 - registering persons as market participants (and providing exemptions)